 Each summer Chop Point offers exciting adventure trips that build memories for a lifetime.
 Geared to the experience level of the campers, each trip is a fun-filled, hands-on adventure where close friendships often develop.
 All trips are optional, and campers can choose to go on as many or as few as they’d like.
 There are no extra charges for the majority of our trips.
 Campers sign up for trips during the first few days of each session.
 Some trips are limited due to group sizes and minimum age requirements.
-We are adjusting our trip program for 2021.
-We will be running a much different trip program composed of mainly day trips and some limited overnight outings.
-Our primary reason for this is to limit our programs exposure to outsiders and potentially bringing Covid back to camp.
-While the trip program will be different we will be able to get out and explore some of the out of the way places, hikes, paddles and biking in Maine.
-We look forward to finding and exploring these hidden gems.
+In 2021 we drastically adjusted the offereings for Trips.
+We where able to maintain a variety of trips while keeping ourselves in our own little bubble.
+For 2022 we are anticipating a return to a more normal trip program.
+We are still working out what trips we will be offering this summer.
+We will continue to update this page with details as we know them.

 Suggested Equipment lists…